Jayvie119/1st-Yr-Projects/README.md

 > _menu_ – A menu-driven program using switch cases (features: smiley, ideal_partner_age, seconds_time).

->_employeestructs_ - A program that utilizes structure to find the salary and the maximum salary among employees.
 > _anagram_ – Main program to check for anagrams (calls anagram_5 function file).

 > _anagram_5_ – Function file used by the anagram program.